yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                                  WARNING: There is no currency conversion between chained UORs

-- Final maths calculation (FMC): You can apply maths to the row's final calculation as the very last step ...
-AFTER all other calculations (including other rows) have been applied.

-                                 >> OR <<
+                                 >> RECOMMENDATION: Use formula instead of RMC/UOR/PUM where possible

+- Post UOR maths calculation (PUM):
-                                 If you select 'Absorb into other UORs', then the FMC will be calculated and provided 'upwards' into any other UORs consuming this row (directly or indirectly)..
+                                 You can apply maths to the row's calculation as the last step BEFORE formulas This PUM will be calculated and always provided 'upwards' into any other UORs consuming this row (directly or indirectly).
+Hence, per row, you can 'roll' PUMs upwards.
-                                 Hence, per row, you can 'roll' FMCs upwards..
-This setting is per row.
+                                 This setting is per row...

-                   FMC EXAMPLE:                                           DISPLAYED(default)   DISPLAYED(absorb upwards)
+                                 PUM EXAMPLE:                                   DISPLAYED
-                   - Row1: UOR: 2+   accounts: 1.0   FMC +2.0       absorb:    NO      14.0        absorb: YES   11,003
+                                 - Row1: UOR: 2+   accounts: 1.0   PUM +2.0        11,003
-                   - Row2: UOR: 3+   accounts: 1.0   FMC *1000.0    absorb:    NO    11,000        absorb: YES   11,000
+                                 - Row2: UOR: 3+   accounts: 1.0   PUM *1000.0     11,000
-                   - Row3: UOR: -    accounts: 10.0  no FMC         absorb:    NO      10.0        absorb: NO      10.0
+                                 - Row3: UOR: -    accounts: 10.0  no PUM            10.0

+                                 >> RECOMMENDATION: Use formula instead of RMC/UOR/PUM where possible

+- Formula (FOR): You can write a formula expression to be applied (AFTER any RMC, UOR, PUM options).

+                 - You probably (always) should start with the default tag '@this'. @this will pull in this row's calculated balance without having to set a 'tag'...
+Or you can just set a tag on this row and refer to it...
+If you don't refer to this row, then the result of any formula will ignore any selected pre-formula accounts / RMC, UOR, PUM calculations etc....

+                   Example formulas: '((@this - applestock) / networth) * 100.0'
+                                     '@this * 0.2' or '(rowtagname / otherrowtagname)' or '@danspecialnumber'
+                                     'NetWorth / @pi' or 'random()' or '@mdbuild * @mdversion'

+                 - You can also enter currencyIDs / security ticker symbols if you wish (if setup in tools>Currencies / tools>Securities) >> E.g. '@this * @GBP' or '@this * @APPL'

+                 - Formula can refer to the calculated result from any row with a 'tag' name (including it's own row)

+                 - For example '((investments / networth) * 100)' to obtain your investments as a percentage of networth ... assuming that you set the tags 'investments' and 'networth' on the appropriate row(s)

+                 - Formulas NEVER absorb / roll up into other UORs

+                 - Formulas NEVER include the results of formulas...
+Only everything before a formula..
+I.e. the result ... from a Formula is only visible to itself / its own row.
+I.e. if you refer to a row (tag) ... in a formula, then you will refer to that row's calculated result BEFORE that row's formula

+                 - Formulas are optional.
+You can use them with or without RMC, UOR, PUM, FDA, *100 etc. For ease of management, you should probably only use (RMC, UOR, PUM) -OR- formulas, ... not both (but it's up to you)!

+                 NOTE: Currently, the only functions allowed are: sum(), abs(), min(), max(), round(), float(), random() ** if these do not work properly for you, please contact the author

+                 WARNING: You can enter an FORMULA with no accounts selected in the picklist.
+The formula will try to resolve.
+BUT if you refer to @this or this row's tag, then you will probably get an invalid result!

+                 WARNING: ALWAYS use numbers with a decimal such as 10.0 rather than just 10 (decimals may get chopped) NEVER use currency signs or commas in numbers, only use '.' as the decimal place!

+                 >> RECOMMENDATION: Do not mix formula and RMC/UOR/PUM.
+Ideally, just use formula where possible

+- Format display adjustment (FDA): You can apply maths to change the displayed value after all other calculations.
+                                   As you would expect, this result is NEVER used elsewhere.
+                                   - You could optionally perform this step manually in the formula too...

 - Format as %: When ticked then normal currency formatting is disabled and the '%' symbol is appended.
-               When 'Multiply by 100' is also ticked, then the final result is multiplied by 100.
+               When 'Multiply by 100' is ticked, then the displayed result after everything else is multiplied by 100.
+                    - You could optionally perform this step manually in the formula too...
-               'Multiply by 100' is important if you haven't already done "math" to make it a true percentage.
+                    - 'Multiply by 100' can be important if you haven't already done "math" to make it a true percentage

 ------------------------------------------------------------------------------------------------------------------------